TheXamlGuy/NotificationFlyout/README.md

 7. Clean the UWP app project and then build it.

 ## Create a WPF project ##
+1. In Solution Explorer, right-click the solution node and select Add -> New Project.
-1. In Visual Studio 2019, create a new WPF App (.NET Core) project.
+2. Add a new WPF App (.NET Core) project.
-2. In Solution Explorer, double-click the WPF project node to open the project file in the editor.
+3. In Solution Explorer, double-click the WPF project node to open the project file in the editor.
-3. Replace the contents of this file with the following xml.
+4. Replace the contents of this file with the following xml.
 ```xml
 <Project Sdk="Microsoft.NET.Sdk.WindowsDesktop">
   <PropertyGroup>